About Animal Chiropractic

 I get a lot of questions about the specifics of what I do as an animal chiropractor.
 For the most part, I am a brainstem specialist.
-That means that I look at the biomechanical interference that would affect the brain stem.
+That means that I examine the skull and neck vertebra that would affect the brain stem function.
 There are 300 trillion nerves that communicate from the brain to the body for health, movement and blood circulation.
 When the skull and/or first vertebra, the atlas, is misaligned, this interferes with the communication process.
 This always affects the musculature from the poll to the pelvis.
 In the brainstem there are two muscle centers, one muscle center tells the paraspinal muscles to relax, the other tells them to contract.
-When the brainstem is clear from misalignment, these two muscle centers work in harmony and the body has balanced and correct range of motion in all vertebra/pelvis, sacrum and legs.
+When the brainstem is clear from misalignment, these two muscle centers work in harmony and the body has balance and correct range of motion in all vertebra/pelvis, sacrum and legs.

 Animal Chiropractic Fixes Misalignment

 When there is an upper neck misalignment (a subluxation), the muscle center that tells the paraspinal musculature to relax gets inhibited.
 Thus, the control center that tells muscles to contract is unopposed and the entire top-line of the body is effected.
 An animal could experience muscle tightness, soreness and look abnormally arched in the mid-back.
 And we know that muscles move bones, so any other spinal vertebra will and can misalign including all the way to the hips and sacrum.
 This can cause pain, inflammation, loss of normal movement anywhere and abnormal muscle thinning, especially in the rear legs.
 To compensate for abnormal pelvic movement and rear leg weakness the body weight goes forward and the animal will experience restricted shoulder movement.